Cambodia - Sustainable Community Development

 Volunteer Work and Contribution

-Volunteers will be placed at different projects based on the demands and needs of the community at any given time, as well as your personal preference.
+Volunteers will be placed at different project sites, based on the demands and needs of the community at the time of volunteering as well as their personal preference.

 - Providing workshops for the students about cultural exchange

 - Helping with arts-and-crafts activities